authelia/authelia/docs/configuration/access-control.md

 notation and where `name` is a friendly name to label the collection of networks for reuse in the [networks](#networks) section of the [rules](#rules) section below.

-This configuration option *does nothing* by itself, it's only useful if you use theese aliases in the [rules](#networks) section below.
+This configuration option *does nothing* by itself, it's only useful if you use these aliases in the [rules](#networks) section below.

 ### rules